-KPIs are business metrics used to evaluate factors that are crucial to the success of an organisation.
+Key performance indicators (KPIs) are business metrics used to evaluate factors that are crucial to the success of an organization.
 High quality benchmarking leads to a greater understanding of where a company is on the best practices ladder to measure against historical performance, company goals or “world class” metrics.
-For maintenance professionals, establishing, benchmarking and monitoring KPIs within a modern Computerised Maintenance Management Software (CMMS) solution can mean the difference between exceeding overall corporate business goals and falling short.
+For maintenance professionals, establishing, benchmarking and monitoring KPIs within a modern Computerized Maintenance Management Software (CMMS) solution can mean the difference between exceeding overall corporate business goals and falling short.

 Identify Maintenance Needs and ‘Measure What You Treasure’

-There are a few different categories of KPIs, including leading and lagging indicators.
+There are a few different categories of maintenance key performance indicators, including leading and lagging indicators.
 Leading indicators, which signal future events, include metrics such as PM Compliance, or Estimate vs. Actual Performance.
 Lagging indicators follow events, and include maintenance metrics such as Mean Time Between Failure (MTBF) and Mean Time to Repair (MTTR).
 The most comprehensive CMMS KPI tracking includes a mix of both leading and lagging indicators.

-By tracking KPIs and turning this data into meaningful reports and dashboards, organisations can gain quantitative (organisational performance compared to goals) and qualitative ( best practices of others currently performing in the “world class maintenance” category) insight.
+By tracking maintenance KPIs and turning this data into meaningful reports and dashboards, organizations can gain quantitative (an organization’s performance compared to goals) and qualitative ( best practices of others currently performing in the “world class maintenance” category) insight.

-Tracking this data indicates open opportunities for improvement, and develops baselines for determining how well your organisation and your CMMS support best practices.
+Tracking this data indicates open opportunities for improvement, and develops baselines for determining how well your organization and your CMMS support best practices.
 As the saying goes, “Measure What You Treasure.”
-Identify and prioritise your business goals, such as:
+Identify and prioritize your business goals, such as:

 - Reducing Costs

 - Increasing Work Identification

 - Increasing Work Planning